HRanWang/Spatial-Re-Scaling/README.md

 # Citiaion

-Please cite these papers in your publications if it helps your research:
+Please cite the paper if it helps your research:

 @misc{1811.12150,
 Author = {Haoran Wang and Yue Fan and Zexin Wang and Licheng Jiao and Bernt Schiele},